-It’s too easy to choose obvious questions and answers which are easy to find out – such as the town of your birth.
+It’s not recommended to choose easy to answer questions – such as the town of your birth.
 So choose options that relate to things that only you would know.

-For example, the name of your first pet or childhood best friend are common questions, but far harder for a hacker to guess at the answer.
+For example, the name of your first pet or childhood best friend are easy questions for you, but far more difficult for a hacker.

 5. Use a random password generator

-These software generators use randomization to assign a password that a hacker could never guess at.
+These software generators use randomization to assign a password that a hacker could never guess.
 Take advantage of these key security features that ramp up your password complexity to the next level.